SoC Assembly 2025

 The SoC Assembly encourages explorations into alternative ways and workings to produce, distribute, and make public alternative forms of knowledge and to create new forms and scopes of ‘assembling’ in the broadest sense.
 In doing so, bridging theory with practice, thinking with doing, and providing new frameworks for organising, practicing, and researching as methods for transferring these approaches into differing environments, scales, and contexts.

-Over the two-days, the SoC Assembly will be organised into a Morning Programme* dedicated to Working Groups for learning and exchanging, convened by guest facilitators, and an Afternoon Programme* of exhibitions, lectures, and workshops, organised by the SoC Cohort 2025.
+Over the two-days, the SoC Assembly will be organised into a Morning Program* dedicated to Working Groups for learning and exchanging, convened by guest facilitators, and an Afternoon Program* of exhibitions, lectures, and workshops, organised by the SoC Cohort 2024.
 The event will culminate in an Assembly Podium that brings the guest facilitators, SoC participants, and audience together to reflect upon and gather the means, modes, and forms of and for expanded assembling that have emerged over the weekend.

-With Guest Facilitators: Fiky Daulay & Nuraini Juliastuti, KUNCI Study Forum* (Yogyakarta, Indonesia) *joining digitally Ana Rivera & Federico Pérez Villoro, Materia Abierta (Mexico City, Mexico) Rosalie Schweiker, Migrants in Culture (London, UK) Yuri Tuma, Institute of Postnatural Studies (Madrid, Spain) Massimiliano Mollona (London, UK) Supported by: Luise Willer (Berlin, Germany) Anna Kücking (Berlin, Germany) With invited participants: CASCO Art Institute: Working for the Commons, represented by Aline Hernández (Utrecht, The Netherlands) Sophie Mak-Schram (Wales, UK)
+Working Groups with Guest Facilitators: Fiky Daulay & Nuraini Juliastuti, KUNCI Study Forum* (Yogyakarta, Indonesia) *joining digitally Zoë Heyn-Jones and Ana Rivera, Materia Abierta (Mexico City, Mexico) Rosalie Schweiker, Migrants in Culture (London, UK) Yuri Tuma, Institute for Postnatural Studies (Madrid, Spain) Sepp Eckenhaussen, Platform BK/Institute of Network Cultures (Amsterdam, NL) Co-Facilitator: Luise Willer Documenters: Anna Kuecking Caroline Schmidt

 Together we will consider the temporal wavelengths of a garden.
 The act of planting a seed is brief but the time spent before harvesting has longer temporalities and different needs (nurturing, watering, composting, for example).
 The group will reflect on the ways seeds travel and the technologies they have developed to sustain time.
 We will embark on exercises of temporal and spatial inflection on the ways we assemble as being (de)organized in service of caring for other expressions of life.

-Working Group 3 – How can community organisers use drawing?
-Facilitated by Rosalie Schweiker In this Assembly Working Group Migrants in Culture will share practical skills on using drawing and design for community organising, especially for people who are working towards border abolition and migrant/racial justice.
+3 – How can community organisers use drawing?
+Facilitated by Rosalie Schweiker, Migrants in Culture (London, UK) In this Assembly Working Group Migrants in Culture will share practical skills on using drawing and design for community organising, especially for people who are working towards border abolition and migrant/racial justice.
 We will share easy ways to use drawing in your meetings, protest, and organising work.
 You don't have to have any skills or experience in drawing, it's not about good or bad, it's about practice.
 This Assembly Working Group will be especially interesting for designers and artists who want to use their skills within social movements.
 It will also try to uplift and support community (and other political) organisers who want to integrate art & imagination-based work into their work.

 This Assembly Working Group can be facilitated in English and/or German upon request.